 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the neighborhood, 33.4% of the working population is employed in clerical, assistant, and tech support occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.9% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (23.9%), and 16.8% in executive, management, and professional occupations.
+In the neighborhood, 33.8% of the working population is employed in clerical, assistant, and tech support occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 27.5% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (25.1%), and 13.5% in executive, management, and professional occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the neighborhood in Venice, IL, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (17.2%).
-There are also a number of people of African ancestry (17.2%).
+In the neighborhood in Venice, IL, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (17.1%).
+There are also a number of people of African ancestry (17.1%), and residents who report English roots (1.6%), and some of the residents are also of Irish ancestry (1.4%).